generaliinformatik/mycoradar/README.md

 ## License

-This project is licensed under a WITH license - please see [LICENSE.md](LICENSE.md) for more details.
+This project is licensed under a MIT license - please see [LICENSE.md](LICENSE.md) for more details.

 Note: We want to help fight this pandemic as humanity **together** by making it available.
 Joint development of appropriate means must not be in the hands of individuals or less.
 Please **support this project** and participate in its further development.